 Division Chief of Training and Special Operations

-Chief Smittle promoted to Chief in 2018.
+Matt Smittle promoted to Division Chief in 2018.
 Prior to Midway Fire Rescue, he worked in the industrial realm as a Plant Protection Specialist working in Fire/EMS with private corporations.
 Chief Smittle thrives on challenges, particularly those dealing with critical or technical situations.
 This is why Chief Smittle is currently the leader of the Georgetown County Technical Rescue Team, Disaster Medical Specialist with SCTF-1 USAR out of Columbia, SC.
 Chief Smittle also is proud to be part of the South Carolina Firefighter Assistance Support Team.

 Division Chief of Fire & Life Safety